-Email Security: Complete Guide on Email Protection & Types of Email Threats
+Complete Guide on Email Security & Threats Faced by Organizations

 - by Brittany Day

-As 2020 approaches, email attacks are more prevalent and sophisticated than ever before.
-Threat actors recognize that email is the preferred method for confidential business communications, as well as an essential asset that organizations cannot afford lose access to for even a day.
+Email security is a concept or procedure that protects email content and accounts against unauthorized access.
+This includes login security, spam filtering, user security, employee education and email encryption.
+As on 2021, email attacks are more prevalent and sophisticated than ever before.
+Threat actors recognize that email is the preferred method for confidential business communications, as well as an essential asset that organizations cannot afford to lose access to for even a day.
 It comes as no surprise that, according to Verizon, 90% of cyber attacks are initiated via email.
 In era of constant threats faced by organisations like you, a complete guide to email security will help you to make better informed decisions to preserve your data and brand, and protect your employees and client from getting defrauded.

 What is Email Security?